zazawertuy/Moral-ties/README.md

 Direct Moral Ties and Indirect Moral Ties which combines network metrics and the agents' actions.
 It also exports the inputs for the proofs of Theorems 1 and 3.

-3.- The file "Proofs of Theorems 1 and 3.R" in R analyzes the robustness of the approximation for both Theorems in the article.
+3.- The file "proofs of Theorems 1 and 3.R" in R analyzes the robustness of the approximation for both Theorems in the article.